 Christine Cederberg has a unique vantage point from which to lead her clients into the cloud-enabled future: She’s not only their consultant, she’s also a customer.

-As a Canadian in Ottawa working with the country’s governmental and public-sector organizations, she likely knows what better public services should look like, and deploys that end-user’s insight to help her clients leverage the cloud for more efficient, responsive, and customer-friendly outputs.
+As a Canadian in Ottawa working with the country’s governmental and public-sector organisations, she likely knows what better public services should look like and deploys that end-user’s insight to help her clients leverage the cloud for more efficient, responsive and customer-friendly outputs.